Announcing our conversational customer experience platform.

 The Apple retail stores are stunning spaces, spectacles of modern design.
 All the Apple hardware is displayed on spartan wooden tables.
 This helps focus the mind purely on the products, which are beautiful designs in their own right.

-The customer support experience - If something goes wrong with an Apple product in extended warranty, there is no need to visit the store and wait there for hours.
+B) Paying attention to customer support experience.
+If something goes wrong with an Apple product in extended warranty, there is no need to visit the store and wait there for hours.
 Rather, you can make an appointment, far easier to manage your schedule and save time.

 Organizations are often faced with the challenge of trying to provide customers an engaging online experience that goes far beyond a website.